 Christian Lambrechts is also a legal adviser to the Belgian Navy, in his capacity of reserve officer, on issues related to the 1973/78 Marpol Convention.

-Katie has published various articles, essays, and letters in the following publications: The Journal of Law and Social Challenges, The San Francisco Chronicle, The Fairfield Citizen-News, The SoMa Literary Review, Women's Voices, The Sitting Room, The Compass, Culture-Voice, and The Street Spirit.
-In October, 2009, Katie read a personal essay at Litquake's "Barely Published Authors" event.
+Katie has published various articles, essays, and letters in various publications, including The L.A.
+Times, Trial Insider, The Journal of Law and Social Challenges, The San Francisco Chronicle, The Fairfield Citizen-News, and The Street Spirit.
+She has read her essays on KQED's "Perspectives" radio program.

 Monique Young is a member of the board of directors for AAF.
 For several years she has been an active participant in non-profit and volunteer activities which focus primarily on educating underprivileged youth in the area of law.